‘Music in the Mansion’ returns to Beverly Hills from April 20-23 - Beverly Press & Park Labrea News

 The city of Beverly Hills Community Services Department presents the return of “Music in the Mansion,” a four-day classical music festival running from April 20-23 at the historic Greystone Mansion and Gardens.

-Tickets go on sale on Monday, March 20, for Beverly Hills residents, and on Monday, March 27, for the public.
+Tickets are currently on sale for Beverly Hills residents, and go on sale on Monday, March 27, for the public.

 For 29 years, “Music in the Mansion” has showcased winners of the annual Beverly Hills National Auditions.
 The series supports emerging talent from around the world.
 The festival is curated and produced in partnership with Laura Schmieder, director of iPalpiti Artists International, Inc.